clairelee/Altarena/iterations/iter3-2.md

 # User stories completed
-* As a user I want to be able to login with LinkedIn and Facebook so that I can use the app under one identity. (pending)
 * As a director, I want to create a “production”, so I can associate artists and notes with the “production” .
 * As a director, I want to be able to create a "profile" for an an artist, so I can associate notes with artists. (pending)
 * As a director, I want to create UNIQUE notes for an actor/actress, so I can archive details about the actor/actress.